gaebar/sei-project-1/README.md

  ___
  ## Key Learnings

-Eleven's Game was the first project that I've to planning a complex code structure and while working I've realized how important it was to use several folder to make a DRY and clear code.
+Eleven's Game was the first project where I had to start planning how to make a non-trivial code structure.
+I have realized how important is to employ the correct code structure, like DRY techniques and clean code patterns.

- Working on this project I found out that I needed more other key skills then just know how to code.
-I had a thought about my Problem Solving skills and agreed with some article on the web that includes:
+ Working at this project, I realized that I needed to use many other key skills beyond just coding, in order to make the project successful.
+Skills such as creativity, Researching, scoping, emotional intelligence, decision making.

-- Creativity.
-- Researching Skills.
-- Team Working.
-- Emotional Intelligence.
-- Risk Management.
-- Decision Making.
  ___

  ## Future Improvements